 Room 3.04, Armstrong Building,

 I joined Newcastle University in January 2001.
 Prior to this, I studied for a PhD at the Centre for Critical and Cultural Theory, Cardiff University, and taught at the universities of Cardiff and Glamorgan.
 I have previously been the Director of the International Centre for Cultural and Heritage Studies, Director of Research for the School of Arts and Cultures, Director of Postgraduate Studies for the School of Arts and Cultures, UoA 36 coordinator, and the head of Media, Culture, Heritage.
-From January 2017 I will be Head of the School of Arts and Cultures (SACS).
+I am the current Head of the School of Arts and Cultures (SACS).
 Our school comprises Fine Art, Music, and Media, Culture, Heritage and is home to over 100 staff and 1,300 students.

 I am primarily interested in identities and heritage and I understand ‘heritage’ in the broadest sense.
 For me ‘heritage’ includes museums, galleries and heritage sites but also the many different ways that people and societies define and practice what they understand as ‘heritage’ outside the scope of formal cultural heritage institutions.
 As part of this, I try to understand how collective and personal memories and identities are interwoven within the physical and symbolic space of the museum.
 In particular, I am interested in museum displays about the histories of a place (whether regional, national, international or post-national).